 You might be part of a community group wanting to create a towpath garden, to adopt a stretch of towpath or even to volunteer for the Trust.
 There is more information about all of these on the volunteering pages of our website, and we’d love to hear from you - please do drop us a line through our email: Quietway@canalrivertrust.org.uk

-The canal will remain open to boaters during this work, but the towpath may need to be closed or narrowed in stages to enable the improvements.
-Diversion routes for pedestrians/cyclists will be in place if needed and signed with information also provided on our website.
+The canal will remain open to navigation during these works, but the towpath and access points will need to be closed or narrowed in stages to enable the improvements.
+Diversion routes for pedestrians/cyclists will be in place with information also provided on our website.

-We've already cut back hedges and trees that are currently growing over the existing towpath.
+We've already cut back hedges and trees that have been growing over the existing towpath.
 Our usual schedule of winter tree maintenance will be starting again from October.

 More project updates will be provided here through the course of the improvements.
 For any queries or comments in the meantime, please contact: Quietway@canalrivertrust.org.uk